 \section{Introduction}

-\IEEEPARstart{T}{he} baseband pulse shaping signal can be transmitted within the limited bandwidth without any intersymbol interference (ISI) in principle, when the first Nyquist condition is satisfied \cite {ref_Nyquist, ref_Proakis}.
+\IEEEPARstart{T}{he} baseband pulse shaping signal can be transmitted within the limited bandwidth without any intersymbol interference (ISI) in principle, when the first Nyquist condition is satisfied \cite{ref_Nyquist, ref_Proakis}.
 In most applications, the implementation uses the finite impulse response (FIR) filter for the convenience of the transformation to the time domain.
-However, since the window of the FIR filter truncates the Fourier transformation at a finite length, the mathematical minimizing process can not annihilate the calculation error and, thus, give a rise to the residual ISI.
+However, since the window of the FIR filter truncates the Fourier transform at a finite length, the mathematical minimisation process cannot annihilate the calculation error and, thus, gives a rise to the residual ISI.

-To pursue a better approximation, the previous studies focus their attention on the following two approaches.
-One of them is on the design of the profile functions of the Nyquist frequency response.
-A family of the solutions has been obtained, e.g., ``better than raised cosine'' \cite {ref_Beaulieu}, farcsech \cite {ref_Assalini}, conjugate-root \cite {ref_Tan}, and polynomial \cite {ref_Chandan}.
+To pursue a better approximation, the previous studies focus their attention on the following two types of approaches.
+One is the design of the profile functions of the Nyquist frequency response.
+A family of the solutions has been obtained, e.g., ``better than raised cosine'' \cite{ref_Beaulieu}, farcsech \cite{ref_Assalini}, conjugate-root \cite{ref_Tan}, and polynomial \cite{ref_Chandan}.

-The other is to design the new objective function and use the iterative algorithm to optimize the FIR filter.
-These methods include the optimum asymmetric filter \cite {ref_Chevillat} to maximize the spectral energy in the passband, the Remez-type procedure of two-stage FIR Nyquist filter \cite {ref_Saramaki} to optimize the subfilters, the equiripple method \cite {ref_Boroujeny} to minimize the energy in the tails, and the novel frequency mask Nyquist filter \cite{ref_Traverso} to realise the high stopband attenuation.
+The other proposes new objective functions and uses the iterative algorithm to optimise the FIR filter.
+These methods include the optimum asymmetric filter \cite{ref_Chevillat} to maximise the spectral energy in the passband, the Remez-type procedure of two-stage FIR Nyquist filter \cite{ref_Saramaki} to optimise the subfilters, the equiripple method \cite{ref_Boroujeny} to minimise the energy in the tails, and the novel frequency mask Nyquist filter \cite{ref_Traverso} to realise a high stop-band attenuation.

-Although the abovementioned methods show improvements one another, the theoretical imperfectability remains still due to the truncation of the Fourier expansion.
+Although the aforementioned methods show improvements one another, the theoretical imperfectability remains still due to the truncation of the Fourier expansion.

-This work presents a method to nullify the ISI completely by introducing the auxiliary method to compensate the shortcoming of the truncated Fourier expansion \cite {ref_Jiao}.
-The proposed method, referred to as the auxiliary factor (AF) method, combines the conventional Nyquist filters to get rid of the dependency on the length of the windows.
+This work presents a method to remove the ISI completely by introducing the auxiliary method to compensate shortcomings of the truncated Fourier expansion \cite{ref_Jiao}.
+The proposed method, referred to as the auxiliary factor (AF) method, combines the conventional Nyquist filters to get rid of the dependency on the window's length.